 Definition of Requirement Engineering

 The process of defining, documentation, and maintenance of requirements in the design process of engineering is called requirements engineering.
-It provides an apt mechanism to understand the desires of the customer, analysis of needs of the customer, feasibility assessment, negotiations for a solution that is reasonable, clarity in the specification of the solution, specifications validation and requirements management while the requirements are being transferred to the working system and hence this makes requirements engineering an application which is disciplined having the principles, methods, tools, notations that are proved which can give a description of intended behavior of the proposed system and the constraints associated with it.
+It provides an apt mechanism to understand the customer’s desires, analysis of needs of the customer, feasibility assessment, negotiations for a reasonable solution, clarity in the specification of the solution, specifications validation, and requirements management.
+In contrast, the requirements are being transferred to the working system.
+Hence, this makes requirements engineering an application that is disciplined, having the principles, methods, tools, and notations that are proved, which can describe the intended behavior of the proposed system and the constraints associated with it.

 The process of requirements engineering happens in five steps.
 The below figure illustrates the five steps of requirements engineering.